 Once you have located the text of a multilateral treaty, you will need to determine its current status.
 On what date did the treaty enter into force?
 Which countries are state parties to the treaty?
 Have any countries ratified the treaty subject to one or more declarations or reservations?
 Have there been any subsequent amendments or supplements (often referred to as protocols) to the treaty text?
-To answer these questions, consult the following resources:

 - Multilateral Treaties Deposited with the Secretary-General (MTDSG).

 MTDSG is the most comprehensive resource for updating the status of multilateral treaties.
 It covers more than 560 treaties that have entered into force from 1946-present.
 The Secretary-General of the United Nations serves as the official depositary for each of these treaties.

 Treaties are arranged chronologically by subject, with each chapter of the MTDSG corresponding to a particular subject.
 Note that protocols (supplements) to treaties are listed separately.
 To locate a treaty record, click on the relevant chapter to browse or search by title for the name of the treaty.
 Each record contains:

 - The current number of signatories and state parties.

 - The volume number of the U.N.
 Treaty Series in which the text of the treaty is published.

 - A link to download the text of the treaty in PDF format.

 - An alphabetical list of participating countries, including dates of signature and dates of ratification, accession, and succession;

 - The full texts of all declarations, reservations, and objections made by each state party.